Posted on

 • Improved efficiency, as the copper base transfers heat more easily.
 So you can use less heat to get the job done.

-• Clean & comfortable to use, as cool-touch handles prevent burns & rolled rims avoid messy dribbles.
+• Clean & comfortable to use, as riveted cool-touch handles prevent burns & rolled rims avoid messy dribbles.

 • Dishwasher & metal utensil-safe.